mondaugen/audio_limiter/README.md

 ## Noise Gate

 There is also a very simple noise gate.
-This simply makes the signal 0 by multiplying with an attenuation signal. if the power as estimated over a local window is less than some threshold.
+This simply makes the signal 0 by multiplying with an attenuation signal if the power as estimated over a local window is less than some threshold.
 There is some fading done to smooth the attenuation signal.

 ## Using